Sunday, February 19, 2023

 "...If we swapped “Canaanites” with “Jews” in the Old Testament, and Joshua with Hitler, we would have Archer defending Hitler on the basis that the Jews cancerous, including their infants and children.
 If we swapped “Canaanites” with “Jews” in the Old Testament, and Joshua with Hitler, we would have Archer defending Hitler on the basis that the Jews cancerous, including their infants and children."

-It can also be pointed out that no other nation in history besides Israel had been led directly by God.
+No other nation in history besides Israel had been led directly by God.
 He commanded His people to wage this war.
-Consequently, this reasoning cannot simply be applied to justify any genocide committed throughout history.
-A man actually commanded by God to do something should be distinguished from one who is delusional in the belief He is calling upon him.
+Consequently, this cannot simply be applied to justify any genocide committed throughout history.
+A man actually commanded by God to do something should be distinguished from one who is delusional in the belief that He is calling upon him.
 It is not our duty as Christians to kill anyone so that they do not sin later.
+It was a specific judgment by God against a particular group of people.

 This truly is a paradoxical situation.
 How can God be one essence in three persons?
 How can His sovereignty be reconciled with our freewill?
 How can God remain just while making just the unjust?
 These types of questions are raised here to illustrate the point that there are many aspects of God's nature that confound human rationality and sensibilities, especially that of nonbelievers.